 For example, some people feel close and connected when they can physically touch the other person.
 Others demonstrate love through words of affirmation or affection, acts of service or thoughtfulness, or by spending time in intimate conversation.
 Still others feel deeply loved and connected through eye contact or other body language.

 Love – a choice, a gift of self

 This ‘gift of self’ is made through the body.
 We are embodied souls, so our ‘gift of self’ will be expressed and lived out through bodily acts.
-This may take the form of a generous act of service, the patient listening to another, or even the total ‘gift of self’ enacted in sexual intercourse.
+This may take the form of a generous act of service, the patient listening to another, or even the total ‘gift of self’ enacted in sexual intercourse between husband and wife.

 Posts in this Series